FilecoinFoundationWeb/filecoin-foundation/src/content/blog/hack-away-in-summer-2021.md

 **Need Inspiration?**

 Check out these winners of past hackathons that the Filecoin Foundation has supported.
 Last summer’s [Spark University Hackathon](https://filecoin.io/blog/posts/spark-university-hackathon-winners-challenge-one/) winner, [DeepVerse](https://deepverse.co.uk/), enabled researchers to make the machine-learning models they’ve developed publicly available, using the Filecoin network to store and distribute them.
 A location-based NFT AR game called [CryptoLlama](https://testnets.opensea.io/) was named the best tool for easing storage and retrieval of data with Filecoin at the [Chainlink Spring 2021 Hackathon](https://blog.ipfs.io/2021-05-03-chainlink-recap/).
-Most recently, NiftySubs, a decentralized video streaming platform where users can watch premium content from their favorite creators, won the Protocol Labs prize at [HackMoney 2021](https://defi.ethglobal.co/).
+Most recently, NiftySubs (link previously available but now unavailable), a decentralized video streaming platform where users can watch premium content from their favorite creators, won the Protocol Labs prize at [HackMoney 2021](https://defi.ethglobal.co/).

 For more hackathon updates, follow us on Twitter [@FilFoundation.](https://twitter.com/filfoundation) You can also join us in chat in the [Filecoin Slack.](http://filecoin.io/slack) We’ll see you there!